dzzh/RIBs-wiki/iOS-Tutorial-3.md

 Let’s examine why we use dynamic dependencies here, instead of just passing down the player names via the normal DI tree.
 If we give the static approach a try, we'd find that we wouldn't be able to make the player names invariants.
 They would have to be optionals.
 This is because the player names aren't actually available at the time Root scope is created.

-The implication of using static optional user names would be that is our application could become unstable.
+The implication of using static optional usernames would be that is our application could become unstable.
 When we write our code that uses the player names, what would we do if the player names for some reason are `nil`?
 Crash the app?
 There probably isn't any reasonable handling for this at all.
 Properly scoped dependencies allow us to make invariant assumptions, thus eliminating any unreasonable or unstable code.

 ## Passing down player names from the LoggedIn scope to the OffGame scope using the DI tree

-Next we'll want to use the player names in our app and display them in the OffGame RIB.
+Next, we'll want to use the player names in our app and display them in the OffGame RIB.
 For this, we'll add player names dependencies in the `OffGameDependency` protocol in the OffGameBuilder.swift file:

 ```swift
 protocol OffGameDependency: Dependency {